Table of Contents Show

 Our Pick: LUXE Bidet Neo 120

-- A LUXURIOUS LOOK AT AN EXCELLENT PRICE – With a sleek design and high-quality parts, our bidet attachment will give...
+- THE ULTIMATE VALUE – With a sleek design and high-quality parts, our bidet attachment will give your bathroom a...

-- HYGIENIC NOZZLE GUARD GATE – Shields the nozzle for your ultimate sanitary experience.
-The nozzle automatically...
+- HYGIENIC PROTECTION – The guard gate is designed to shield the nozzles for your ultimate sanitary experience.
+The...

 The Luxe Bidet Neo 120 is a non-electric bidet made to attach to your existing toilet.
 It has high-pressure valves with metal and ceramic cores and steel hoses.